Mrs Irene Wotherspoon

-- Honorary Senior Research Fellow (English Language)
+- Honorary Senior Research Fellow (School of Critical Studies)

-- Responsibility for classification, editing and the development of the database of the Historical Thesaurus of English
+Responsibility for classification, editing and the development of the database of the Historical Thesaurus of English

 - Semantic change